 1. Data Collection

 The first step to ensuring an omnichannel experience for your customers is collecting current and accurate data.
-This will help you analyse your target audience better by recognising their likes and dislikes, purchasing tendencies, etc.
+This will help you analyse your desired audience better by recognising their likes and dislikes, purchasing tendencies, etc.

 For instance, an attribution model like Unified Marketing Measurement (UMM) merges the person-level metrics of multi-touch attribution with the past overall measurements of media mix modelling.
 This enables touchpoints to be guided by individual preferences and past trends impacting engagement and conversions.